masnottuh/stat758proj/readme.md

 ---

-## Slide 12: Step 9: Statistical Analysis - Granger Causality
+## 12: Step 9: Statistical Analysis - Granger Causality

 **Goal:** Test if past values of the predictor series statistically help predict future values of the target series, *given past values of the target itself*.
 (Does predictor X "Granger-cause" target Y?)